Hello there,

 :: Pattern Inspiration ::

-Filbling by Birgit Grunwald
+Filbling By Birgit Grunwald

-You start these unusual fingerless mittens by knitting the thumb, using the increases to form a square shape, before grafting two sides together and adding the ribbing for the wrist and fingers.
+About this design: You start these unusual fingerless mittens by knitting the thumb, using the increases to form a square shape, before grafting two sides together and adding the ribbing for the wrist and fingers.
 Very cool 😎

-RBG Ball by Lexie Bryan
+RBG Ball By Lexie Bryan

-Show your admiration for your favorite supreme court justice and all-around badass with this quick knit – a Christmas ornament inspired by Ruth Bader Ginsburg’s black robes and signature lace collar.
+About the design: Show your admiration for your favorite supreme court justice and all-around badass with this quick knit – a Christmas ornament inspired by Ruth Bader Ginsburg’s black robes and signature lace collar.

-Santa Pillow by Kathy Lewinski (Affiliate*)
+Santa Pillow By Kathy Lewinski (Affiliate*)

 The Santa Pillow is worked in the round with the same repeated motif on the back and front.
 The top of the pillow is finished in Kitchener stitch and the bottom is seamed together after a pillow insert is added.
 Now included with the original Santa Pillow pattern is the Rainbow Gnomes variation!